eModbus/Smartdose/README.md

   - run time statictics
   - power metering (Gosund SP1 only)

-**NOTE: The current binary is larger than 50% of the devices' flash memory, so at the moment OTA is not possible.
-Working on it...**

 No app, no cloud service, no data transfers outside your home network

 ### First-time use